-(I) Ordinary shares
+(k) Ordinary shares

 Ordinary shares are classified as equity.
-Costs directly attributable to issue of ordinary shares and share options are recognised as a deduction from retained earnings, net of any tax effects.
+Costs directly attributable to the issue of ordinary shares and share options are recognised as a deduction from retained earnings, net of any tax effects.

-(m) Impairment - financial assets that are measured at amortised cost
+(I) Impairment - financial assets measured at amortised cost

-Financial assets that are measured at amortised cost are reviewed for impairment loss at each reporting date.
-The Company applies the general approach in accordance with IFRS 9.
+Financial assets measured at amortised cost are reviewed for impairment loss at each reporting date.
+The Company applies the simplified approach in accordance with IFRS 9.